+As mentioned above, other elements of paragraph 5 of 2/CP.27 and 2/CMA.4 should be viewed from the perspective of how they can effectively inform the realization of paragraph 5(a).
+Paragraph 5(c) will be important in the sense that the Loss and Damage Fund can only be effective if it is structurally and adequately financed.
 In order to protect human rights in the context of climate-induced loss and damage, new and additional, needs-based, human rights compliant, and gender-responsive finance is crucial.
-Based on state obligations under international human rights law and core principles under the international climate regime such as equity and common but differentiated responsibilities and respective capabilities, a significant share of the funding should be provided by countries with a historic responsibility for the climate crisis.
-The Paris Agreement requires "continuous and enhanced international support" to developing countries for the implementation of their climate action obligations, including through financial support from developed countries.26 International human rights law similarly acknowledges the need for international cooperation in the context of the progressive realization of social, economic and cultural rights27.
-In 2019, five Human Rights Treaty Bodies clarified that this established legal obligation implies in the context of climate change that "states must co-operate in good faith in the establishment of global responses addressing loss and damage suffered by vulnerable countries, paying particular attention to safeguarding the rights of those who are at particular risk of climate harm."28 Additionally, innovative sources of finance can ensure funding is provided at scale.
+Based on state obligations under international human rights law and core principles under the international climate regime such as equity and CBDR-RC, a significant share of the funding should be provided by countries with a historic responsibility for the climate crisis.
+The Paris Agreement requires "continuous and enhanced international support" to developing countries for the implementation of their climate action obligations, including through financial support from developed countries.32 International human rights law similarly acknowledges the need for international cooperation in the context of the progressive realization of social, economic and cultural rights33.
+In 2019, five Human Rights Treaty Bodies clarified that this established legal obligation implies in the context of climate change that "states must co-operate in good faith in the establishment of global responses addressing loss and damage suffered by vulnerable countries, paying